noufionline/easypay/execution-info/README.md

-# Execution Logs and Images are stored here
+# This section contains all the Execution Logs and Images

-  - Execution Logs
-  - Images
+**execution-log**

+Contains the logs from the execution.

+**images**

+Contains all of the screennshots taken while executing the project.